WorldBrain/Memex/Readme.md

 If the steps above worked, running `npm run watch` will trigger a quick recompilation every time a source file has been modified.

-If you are testing in Firefox through `npm run fx-run`/`web-ext`, the extension should also reload automatically.
-Otherwise, depending on which part of the code you change, you may have to reload the extension in your browser:
+If you are testing in Firefox through `npm run firefox`/`web-ext`, the extension should also reload automatically.
+Otherwise, manually press the reload button in the extension list.

 - If your edits affected only the overview interface, just refresh/reopen it.
 - However, if you changed the background script, you have will to reload the